jwallom/forward_media/sunday.md

         ![select go live](./images/fb-go-live.png)

     - Set the same title and description you set in restream.
+Please note that FB does not show the title to viewers, and it should be included in the discription/body as well.

         ![set title](./images/fb-set-title.png)